andrew/ultimate-awesome/README.md

 - [awesome-sentiment-analysis](https://github.com/laugustyniak/awesome-sentiment-analysis) - Repository with all what is necessary for sentiment analysis and related areas.
 - [awesome](https://github.com/craftcms/awesome) - A collection of awesome Craft CMS plugins, articles, resources and shiny things.
 - [awesome-fe-study-source](https://github.com/KieSun/awesome-fe-study-source) - :octocat: 获取前端学习资料，随时充电。加入前端学习小组，尽在公众号「前端真好玩」！.
+- [Awesome-LLM4AD](https://github.com/Thinklab-SJTU/Awesome-LLM4AD) - A curated list of awesome LLM for Autonomous Driving resources (continually updated).
 - [awesome-wp-developer-tools](https://github.com/lukecav/awesome-wp-developer-tools) - A collection of plugins, starter themes and tools to make WordPress development easier.
-- [Awesome-LLM4AD](https://github.com/Thinklab-SJTU/Awesome-LLM4AD) - A curated list of awesome LLM for Autonomous Driving resources (continually updated).
 - [awesome-cloudflare](https://github.com/irazasyed/awesome-cloudflare) - ⛅️ Curated list of awesome Cloudflare worker recipes, open-source projects, guides, blogs and other resources.
 - [awesome-afl](https://github.com/microsvuln/awesome-afl) - A curated list of different AFL forks and AFL inspired fuzzers with detailed equivalent academic papers and AFL-fuzzing tutorials.
 - [awesome-nu](https://github.com/nushell/awesome-nu) - A curated list of awesome tools that work within the nu language ecosystem e.g. nushell, scripts, nana, etc.
 - [Awesome-Noisy-Labels](https://github.com/songhwanjun/Awesome-Noisy-Labels) - A Survey.
+- [Awesome-LLMs-Evaluation-Papers](https://github.com/tjunlp-lab/Awesome-LLMs-Evaluation-Papers) - The papers are organized according to our survey: Evaluating Large Language Models: A Comprehensive Survey.
 - [awesome-url-shortener](https://github.com/738/awesome-url-shortener) - 🔗 A curated list of awesome url shortener.
 - [indicnlp_catalog](https://github.com/AI4Bharat/indicnlp_catalog) - A collaborative catalog of NLP resources for Indic languages.
 - [awesome-telegram-bots](https://github.com/DenisIzmaylov/awesome-telegram-bots) - Collection of examples, libraries and starter-kits for Telegram Bots.
 - [awesome-astro](https://github.com/one-aalam/awesome-astro) - Curated resources on building sites with Astro, a brand new way to build static and server rendered sites, with cross-framework components, styling and reactive store support.
+- [awesome-distributed-system-projects](https://github.com/roma-glushko/awesome-distributed-system-projects) - 🚀 List of distributed system projects for inspiration and learning to build distributed services from real world examples.
 - [awesome-ml-privacy-attacks](https://github.com/stratosphereips/awesome-ml-privacy-attacks) - An awesome list of papers on privacy attacks against machine learning.
 - [awesome-codebases](https://github.com/alan2207/awesome-codebases) - A collection of awesome open-source codebases worth exploring.
 - [awesome-programming-languages](https://github.com/ChessMax/awesome-programming-languages) - The list of an awesome programming languages that you might be interested in.